dinkelburg/diversdesk/diversdesk/src/content/blog/en/post-3.md

 ## 3. Wave Accounting
 **User Rating:** <span style="color: #EAB308;">★★★★☆</span> (**4.1/5**) <br>

-"For dive centers and tour operators looking for a cost-effective solution, Wave Accounting is a great option.
+For dive centers and tour operators looking for a cost-effective solution, Wave Accounting is a great option.
 Wave offers a range of free features, including invoicing, receipt scanning, and basic accounting functions.
-While it may lack some of the advanced features of QuickBooks or Xero, Wave’s simplicity and affordability make it a viable choice for smaller dive centers or those just starting out.",
+While it may lack some of the advanced features of QuickBooks or Xero, Wave’s simplicity and affordability make it a viable choice for smaller dive centers or those just starting out.
 <ul>
 <strong>Pros:</strong>
 <li> • Free to use for most basic features</li>